Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: The Game-Theoretic Model

-{\em Waiting time for AMoD services}: The passenger waiting time for AMoD services $w_i^a$ depends on the passenger demand and the vehicle supply in the TNC market.
+The passenger waiting time for AMoD services $w_i^a$ depends on passenger demand and the vehicle supply in the TNC market.
 To characterize $w_i^a$, note that each trip is initiated by a passenger who requests a pickup from zone $i$ through the user app (for either direct AMoD service or first-mile/last-mile service).
 Upon receiving the request, the platform immediately matches the passenger to the closest idle vehicle in the same zone.
 The matched idle vehicle then travels to pick up the waiting passenger.
-In this case, the TNC platform does not prioritize either type of AMoD services in the vehicle-passenger matching process, and passengers are served on a first-come-first-served basis.
+In this case, the TNC platform does not prioritize either type of AMoD service in the vehicle-passenger matching process, and passengers are served on a first-come-first-served basis.
 Consequently, the direct AMoD rides and AMoD rides as first/last mile connections are indifferent in passenger waiting time.
-Typically, the ride confirmation time (from the ride request being submitted to a vehicle being assigned) is negligible compared to the pickup time (from a vehicle being assigned to passenger pickup) in the matching process.
-Therefore, we ignore the ride confirmation time and approximate the passenger waiting time as the passenger pickup time.
-The pickup time depends on the distance of the nearest idle vehicle to the passenger, and the passenger waiting time $w_i^a$ can be characterized as a monotone function of the average number of idle vehicles $N_i^I$ in zone $i$.
-With slight abuse of notation, we use $w_i^a\left(N_i^I\right)$ to denote the passenger waiting time function of AMoD services.
-In this paper, we assume the passenger waiting time follows the well-established "square root law", which has been widely used in street-hailing taxi market \cite{douglas1972price}, radio dispatching taxi market \cite{arnott1996taxi}, and online ride-hailing market \cite{li2021spatial}, among others.
-This leads to the following passenger waiting time function:
+At the stationary state, the matching rate $m^{c-v}_i$ between passengers and vehicles depends on the number of waiting passengers $N_i^a$ and the number of idle vehicles $N_i^I$ in distinct zones\footnote{We assume that the matching rate depends on the idle vehicles and waiting passengers within the same zone.
+This is a reasonable assumption if the platform matches passengers with vehicles within a certain matching radius smaller than the size of the zone, or when there exists a large number of densely distributed idle vehicles.
+The case of inter-zone matching is left for future work.}.
+We introduce the Cobb-Douglas production function to capture the passenger-vehicle matching process \cite{yang2011equilibrium,zha2016economic}, which can be written as: